Situation to change by Feb 2021: Sh Rashid

 ISLAMABAD: Minister for Railways Sheikh Rashid Ahmed made important predictions on Friday about Prime Minister Imran Khan and the inflationary situation in the country.

-Speaking on Geo Pakistan, the railways minister said that PM Imran will rid the various crises the country is facing today by February 2021 and the situation would change by that time.
+Speaking on Geo Pakistan, the railway minister said that PM Imran will be rid of the various crises the country is facing today by February 2021 and situation would change by that time.
 He said that prices of sugar, wheat and other food items will slash by December 31.